DominikDR/Node/README.md

 # Node
-To initialize the project enter to project path and write in console: npm run server
+To initialize enter to the project path and write in console: npm run server